Gavin Smith (film studio executive): Career

 Smith eventually began a career in the film industry, at first in front of the camera.
 He made his acting debut playing a bodyguard in a televised adaptation of Elmore Leonard's Glitz.
 The following year, he had a small role in Greg Mottola's debut short, "Swingin' in the Painter's Room."

 After playing a bartender in the 1994 film Cobb, a biopic of baseball player Ty Cobb, Smith went into the business side of the industry as an executive.
 He took a job in 20th Century Fox's distribution department, making sure that films got to the theaters they were scheduled to appear in.
 While he was not involved with the creative aspect of the business, he has been credited with helping films such as Titanic, Avatar and the rereleases of the original Star Wars trilogy succeed.

 By 2012 he was Fox's regional branch manager for theaters in the Dallas and Oklahoma City areas, working out of the company's Calabasas offices.
 According to friends, he had talked about returning to acting when he retired from Fox as he expected to within a few years.

 Personal life

 He had settled in the West Hills area of the Valley with his wife, Lisa, and their three sons.
 One of his sons, Evan, played basketball for University of Southern California, and was later featured on the reality show Temptation Island.

 In the meantime, his success was offset by marital, financial and substance abuse difficulties.
 He spent time in drug rehab.
 Regarding the Smiths' financial problems, they had bought their house when the market was booming and prices were high.
-"Upside-down" as a result of the Panic of 2008, the market value of his home plunged to less than the balance owed on the mortgage, leaving him under significant pressure, steeped in a negative equity position.
-They were trying to sell the house.
+As a result of the Panic of 2008, the market value of his home dropped sharply and he was "upside down" or having negative equity on the mortgage.
+Smith was thus under significant pressure and attempting to sell the house.